 RIT and XIT share the same offset value, displayed in a box between the two S-meters.
 Tapping the box turns RIT on or off as an alternative to tapping the [RIT] switch.
 You can also left-click a mouse on the RIT or XIT icons to turn them on/off; a right click turns XIT on/off.
-See RIT/XIT usage information.
+See RIT/XIT and CLR for RIT/XIT usage information.